Wednesday, April 27, 2011

 3. Add sausage and cook, turning occasionally until browned on both sides, 3 to 5 minutes.

-4. Using a slotted spoon transfer sausage to a plate.
+4. Using a slotted spoon transfer the sausage to a plate.

-5. When cool, cut into thin slices and transfer to the bowl with the bread.
+5. When cool, cut into thin slices and sprinkle over bread cubes.

 9. Refrigerate at least 4 hours or overnight.